 9.5.
 Ensure that exhibits in the exhibition halls have explanatory labels in the Russian language.

 9.6.
 Provide accessibility to the buildings and exhibitions of the Museum for mobility-impaired and disabled visitors.
-To make arrangements for a Museum visit, visitors may seek assistance at the information desk on the day of the visit or contact Museum staff in advance, including by emailing email@example.com; a complete list of contact details are available on the official website of the Museum (pushkinmuseum.art).
+To make arrangements for a Museum visit, visitors may seek assistance at the information desk on the day of the visit or contact Museum staff in advance, including by sending an email to firstname.lastname@example.org; a complete list of contact details is available on the official website of the Museum (pushkinmuseum.art).

-9.10.
-Ensure that Museum employees who interact directly with visitors wear badges with their full name and position or department.
+9.11.
+Ensure that Museum employees who interact directly with visitors wear badges on the chest with their full name and position or department.

 10.1.
 Alter the operating times of the Museum’s buildings, certain exhibitions and exhibition halls on a permanent or temporary basis.